sabbirhossainujjal/Resume_Classification/README.md

   - [Testing](#testing)
   - [Run in Colab](#commands-to-run-in-colab)

-### Problem Statement
+### Goal of the project
-Design, implement, and train a machine learning model to automatically categorize resumes based on their domain (e.g., sales, marketing, etc.).
+Design, implement, and train a machine learning model to automatically categorize resumes based on their domain (e.g., sales, marketing, etc.).<br>

-### Solution Approach
 Please follow this [notebook](/Resume_Classification.ipynb) for details solution approach [EDA, Training, Testing]

  ##### N.B: Coding is done in `python` and `pytorch` was used as ML framework.